Aider-AI/aider/docs/repomap.md

 files.
 It only includes the most important identifiers, the ones which are most often referenced by other portions of the code.
-These are the key piece of context that GPT needs to know to understand the overall codebase.
+These are the key pieces of context that GPT needs to know to understand the overall codebase.